unity-atoms/unity-atoms/README.md

 _Prerequisite: Since Unity Atoms is using the Unity Package Manager (UPM) you need to use Unity version 2018.3 >=_

-Add the following to your `manifest.json`:
+Add the following to your `manifest.json` (which is located under your project location in the folder `Packages`):

 ```
 {